JupiterOne-Archives/docs-old/guides/compliance/compliance-mapping-policies.md

           |-- IMPLEMENTS -> compliance requirement or control
 ```

-See [this article][1] for the full GRC graph data model.
+See [this article](../../docs/data-model/org-grc.md) for the full GRC graph data model.

 > Mapping is created only between security procedures to a compliance
 requirement/control.
 Policies are indirectly mapped via procedures.
 This is
-because policies are very high level descriptions (i.e. principal statements)
+because policies are very high-level descriptions (such as principal statements)
 and principals cannot directly implement a compliance requirement/control.
 Only
 details on what you do and how you do it (the procedures) can implement a
-reqirement/control.
+requirement/control.
 >
 > ![compliance-mapped-policy-procedure](../../assets/compliance-mapped-policy-procedure.png)

-## Edit mapping of an individual compliance requirement/control
+## Edit Mapping of an Individual Compliance Requirement or Control

 Mapped security procedures of a specific compliance requirement or control can
 be selected via the UI in the requirement details view: